GRAAL-Research/deepparse/docs/source/training_guide.rst

 models more efficiently and with less data.

-Since the process of fine-tuning models can be tricky, this section of the documentation provides some guidelines and insights that may be useful in order to succesfully adapt our models.
-See :ref:`fine_tuning` to view an example of how to retrain our models.
+Since the process of fine-tuning models can be tricky, this section of the documentation provides some guidelines and insights that may be useful in order to successfully adapt our models.
+See :ref:`fine_tuning` to view a coding example of how to retrain our models.

 .. note::